zup-academy/java-springboot-restapi-stack/README.md

 Nice!
 You're ready for production I guess 🥳

-## Extending your project's capabilities
+## Extending your project's capabilities with Plugins

 If you want to enable the use of technologies to access Relational Database, Security through Oauth2 with Keycloack and create HTTP clients, you can use the following Plugins: